 Another advantage is safety.
 These projectiles contain no explosive propellant or explosive.
 A major risk is thereby eliminated.

-The devices under development today accelerate their projectiles with a force, as described, equivalent to an astonishing 30,000 times the force of gravity.
+The devices under development today accelerate their projectiles with force, equivalent to an astonishing 30,000 times the force of gravity.
 The projectiles will necessarily be precisely constructed, but they will cost a tiny fraction of the incoming enemy missiles that they will be used to destroy.
 Additionally, they have a range of over 100 miles, so they may eventually replace classical “gunpowder” accelerated artillery shells.

-These accelerations will still be far greater than a human can endure but, not too much for construction material.
-And, if we are allowed to dream just a bit, carbon waste, water and seeds can be propelled into space, and unlimited solar energy will do the rest, ushering in space-based agriculture during the lifetime of some of our younger readers.
+These accelerations will still be far greater than a human can endure but not too much for construction material.
+And, if we are allowed to dream just a bit, carbon waste, water, and seeds can be propelled into space, and unlimited solar energy will do the rest, ushering in space-based agriculture during the lifetime of some of our younger readers.